acast-test/podcast-player/README.md

 - did not separate production/dev.. environments.
 There is no production build as well.

 - Error handling just displays errors in an error bar, it should have a button to dismiss error and then error id should be used to do that.
-It might be a good idea to have a error handling in middleware where `fetch` is being performed as well depending on how application grows.
+It might be a good idea to have an error handling in middleware where `fetch` is being performed as well depending on how application grows.
 Also, `<audio />` elements should have error handling by using `onerror` event on `<audio />` tag.

 - `fetchEpisodes` action creator has a hardcoded url (including api host) - this one should be defined through webpack `DefinePlugin` and vary depending on environment (prod/dev/staging ..) or handled in some another way, but not hardcoded.